wavefrontHQ/docs/pages/doc/integrations_vrops.md

 2. On the **Metrics Browser** page, in the **Metrics** text box, enter `vrops.vmware.`.
 3. Click the folder icons to drill down to the individual metrics.

-## VMware Aria Operations Integration Known Issues and Limitations
+## VMware Aria Operations (SaaS) Integration Known Issues and Limitations

-This initial release of the VMware Aria Operations integration has the following known issues and limitations:
+This initial release of the VMware Aria Operations (SaaS) integration has the following known issues and limitations:

 * For supermetrics, such as `Cost Drivers - Facilities (US $/Month)`, `Total Server Purchase Cost`, and so on, the metric names are not fetched and in our UI, these metrics are displayed with the super metric ID.
-* The VMware Aria Operations metrics have a point tag, which represents the organization ID.
+* The VMware Aria Operations (SaaS) metrics have a point tag, which represents the organization ID.
 This is the UUIF of the organization.
 Currently, we collect the Organization ID as a point tag, instead of the Organization name.
-* Along with the summary for a resource, in VMware Aria Operations there might be other properties.
+* Along with the summary for a resource, in VMware Aria Operations (SaaS) there might be other properties.
 In Operations for Applications, currently we do not collect such properties.
-The VMware Aria Operations integration only collects properties under the summary section as point tags.
+The VMware VMware Aria Operations (SaaS) integration only collects properties under the summary section as point tags.
-* In this release, you will see all the vCenter Server instances that you have configured in VMware Aria Operations.
+* In this release, you will see all the vCenter Server instances that you have configured in VMware Aria Operations (SaaS).
 To shortlist the vCenter Server instances you want to monitor, apply a filter by using the REST API.
   1. In your cluster, click the gear icon on top right, and select **API Documentation**.
   2. Expand **Cloud Integration** and click the `GET /api/v2/cloudintegration` request.

      You will see the list of the cloud integrations in the **Response Body** in JSON format.

-   4. Search for the VMware Aria Operations integration that you want to update.
+   4. Search for the VMware Aria Operations (SaaS) integration that you want to update.
-   5. Copy the value of the `id` parameter of the VMware Aria Operations integration and keep it handy.
+   5. Copy the value of the `id` parameter of the VMware Aria Operations (SaaS) integration and keep it handy.
    6. In a JSON file replace all the values in the below structure with the values that you got from step 4, and filter out the vCenter Server instances.

        ```